 Packing for your Camino walk

 From reading the Camino forums or hearing questions at the talks that I give, I know that many people want to know what to pack for a pilgrimage walk.
+There is no answer that will work for everyone because we have different needs and desires.
+However, reading others suggestions can be helpful.
 You’ll find my list below.

-Having walked thousands of miles on Camino routes, and on backpacking trips in America, I pretty much know what works for me.
-What I pack is based on four factors — personal preference, anticipated weather, availability of accommodations, and that we carry our own packs.
+Having walked thousands of miles on Camino routes, and on backpacking trips in the U.S., South America, and Africa, I pretty much know what works for me.
+What I pack is based on several things including climate and anticipated weather, personal preferences, ease of washing and drying gear, weight, reliability, and our accommodations along the way.

-Personal preference means, for example, that I bring my (very light-weight) down sleeping bag instead of a sleep sheet or similar because I like having my own bedding.
+Personal preference means, for example, that I bring my (very light-weight) down sleeping quilt instead of a sleep sheet or similar because I like having my own bedding.

 Accommodations includes not only rooms, but also places to find food and drink such as bars and restaurants.
-These are generally easy to find on the Frances, and harder to find on other Camino routes.
+These are generally easy to find on the Francés (depending on the season), and harder to find on other Camino routes.
 When you won’t have places to stop during a day’s walk, you need to be self-sufficient and be mindful of where you can find shelter or get help.
-This is the second reason I bring my sleeping bag.
+This is the second reason I bring my sleeping quilt.

 Likewise, we carry all of our own gear — not only because of personal preference, but also because transport services are not available on many of the alternate Camino trails.